opendatasoft/semantic-bot/README.md

 # LOV (Linked Open Vocabularies)
 LOV is a ontology search engine.
 [This API](http://lov.okfn.org/dataset/lov/api) is used by the chatbot to find candidate ontologies for opendatasoft datasets.

+# DandelionApi
+Dandelion is a web service that proposes named entity recognition as an API.
+This service work with a semantic version of wikipedia (DBpedia).
+Dandelion is used by the chatbot to extract classes from record values.

 # Prelude
 Assuming you already have `python` and `pip`